amabdallah/WaM-DaM/docs/Future_Work.md

 #### 5. WaM-DaM 2.0: Improved Design for Complex Water Management Models
 To solicit WaM-DaM as a community standard, WaM-DaM should be further tested with very complex and large water management models like the Colorado Water Management and Allocation Model (RiverWare) (Zagona et al., 2001), the California Hydro-Economic Model (HOBBES) (Jenkins et al., 2004) and the HydroBase for the State of Colorado water management data which contains several gigabytes of surface, groundwater, water infrastructure, and water rights among others.
 HydroBase contains over two hundred tables and can serve as a comprehensive testing example for WaM-DaM 2.0 (Malers et al.)

-Further developments and refinement to WaM-DaM needs engagement from the larger water resources community that is involved in the fields of systems analysis and hydroinformatics.
+Further developments and refinement to WaM-DaM needs the engagement from the larger water resources community that is involved in the fields of systems analysis and hydroinformatics.
 This community is mostly represented at the Environmental & Water Resources Institute <a href="http://www.asce.org/environmental-and-water-resources-engineering/environmental-and-water-resources-institute/" target="_blank">(EWRI)</a> of the American Society of Civil Engineers, the Consortium of Universities for the Advancement of the Hydrologic Science Inc., <a href="https://www.cuahsi.org/" target="_blank">(CUAHSI)</a>, and the International Environmental Modelling & Software Society <a href="http://www.iemss.org/society/" target="_blank">(iEMSs)</a>

 We invite these communities of scientists and users to engage in further testing to WaM-DaM and provide feedback to improve it.
 WaM-DaM can serve as a first step towards a standard to organize and communicate systems analysis water management data.